 What is the Tuition fees?

 The annual tuition fee depends upon the university and the degree programme.
 Finnish universities charge a tuition fee of 4,000 euros per year at the very least, and up to 18,000 euros.

 Check here Studyinfo.fi the tuition fee of the programme you wish to apply.

-At the doctoral level tuition fees are not charged, regardless of your nationality.
+At the doctoral level no tuition fees, regardless of your nationality.